Transgender woman wins payout in China for electroshock ‘conversion’ therapy

 Ling Er told RFA Mandarin in a recent interview that she was held there for 97 days from July 2022 and subjected to seven sessions of electroconvulsive therapy, which is only permitted in China for patients who are severely depressed, bipolar, or who need emergency treatment due to suicidal tendencies, and when medication is ineffective.

-The Changli County People’s Court in Qinhuangdao approved compensation in October after hearing the case in August.
+The Changli County People’s Court in Qinhuangdao heard the case in August, and the payment was made as part of an out-of-court settlement.

-Ling Er said was diagnosed by doctors in the hospital with “anxiety disorder” and “gender incongruence,” and held there against her will.
+Ling Er said she was diagnosed by doctors in the hospital with “anxiety disorder” and “ego-dystonic sexual orientation” and held there against her will.

 “The hospital adopted a closed management policy, so I couldn’t come and go through their metal gates,” she said.
 “I was taking psychiatric drugs, but I wasn’t mentally ill.”